 South Carolina barbecue is as magnificent and diverse as its people.
 Welcome to the SC BBQ Trail!

 Down below, you’ll find our “Start Here” guide.

-Like the menu above, it provides quick links to many of the most important parts of the site, including our SC BBQ Trail map.
+Like the menu above, it provides quick links to many of the most important parts of the site, including our interactive South Carolina BBQ Trail map.

 But first, a quick overview of South Carolina barbecue.